ShellShoccar-jpn/tokideli/manual/ptw.info.en.md

 ### Pseudo terminal (PTY) Is Good for the Purpose

-The `ptw` command we released is a wrapper command to pretend to be not a pipeline but a terminal and cheat the target command.
+The `ptw` command we released is a wrapper command to pretend to be a terminal (neither a pipeline nor a file) and cheat the target command.
 The steps to work when you execute `ptw TARGET_COMMAND ARG1 ARG2 ...` is the following:

 1. `ptw` starts instead of TARGET_COMMAND.
-1. `ptw` generates a pseudo terminal and connects it to the actual STDOUT endpoint.
+1. `ptw` creates a PTY.
-1. `ptw` make a child process and give the pseudo endpoint to the STDOUT of the process.
+1. `ptw` also creates a child process with the fork() function.
+So, the parent and the child can share the PTY each other.
+1. The child replaces the STDOUT endpoint with the PTY's descriptor.
-1. `ptw` attaches `TARGET_COMMAND ARG1 ARG ...` to the process.
-Then, the TARGET_COMMAND sets the buffering mode to the line-buffering according to the C specifications.
+1. The child finally changes itself to `TARGET_COMMAND ARG1 ARG ...` with the exec() function.
+By this trick, the TARGET_COMMAND thinks being connected to a terminal and unconsciously sends data to the PTY instead of the actual STDOUT.
-1. `ptw` transfers data to the actual endpoint whenever the TARGET_COMMAND outputs to the pseudo endpoint.
+1. The parent enters the infinite loop to receive the data the TARGET_COMMAND sent via the PTY.
+Then, the parent transfers them to the actual STDOUT whenever new data come.

 So you can solve the problem by typing the following one-liner.